RoyalNordics/EGO/ai-communication.md

 I have documented the deployment steps in `Royal-Nordics-ToDo.md`.
 Please follow the instructions in that file to deploy the frontend to Vercel using `bag-pattern-converter 3/frontend.env.production`, the backend to Render using `ego-platform/api/backend.env.production`, and set up the Supabase PostgreSQL database.

+The backend has been deployed to Render and is responding correctly.

+---

+I am now proceeding with Task 012: Project Wrap-up.

 ---